Bump of Chicken: 2020–2024: Iris

+2025–present

+On June 25, 2025, it was announced that BUMP OF CHICKEN's song "Ribbon", originally released in 2017, would be used as the Japanese ending theme for the Disney & Pixar film Elio, set to be released on August 1, 2025.

+On September 27, 2025, it was revealed that BUMP OF CHICKEN would provide their new song "I" as the ending theme for the final season of the anime My Hero Academia, with the season scheduled to begin airing on October 4, 2025.

+On November 14, 2025, the band is set to perform at the music event Wonderlivet 2025, held at Kintex Hall 7, 8, and 10 in South Korea, where they will be the headliner for the first day of the event.

+On October 15, 2025, BUMP OF CHICKEN released the digital-only single "I".

 Band members

 Motoo Fujiwara

 Motoo Fujiwara (藤原 基央, Fujiwara Motō) is the composer, lyricist, rhythm guitarist, and main vocalist of the group.
-He has written most of the music, and has also drawn the artwork for their albums The Living Dead and Yggdrasil.
+He has written most of the music, and has also drawn the artwork for their albums THE LIVING DEAD and Yggdrasil.
 In March 2006, he released a solo album entitled Song for Tales of the Abyss, which included "Karma" and instrumental versions of songs from the game Tales of the Abyss.
 In August 2020, Fujiwara got married.